SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 When you panned a trend graph, in some cases, the graph would suddenly disappear.

 > [!NOTE]
-> From now on, trending errors will be logged in the trending log file as well as the main Cube log file.
+> From now on, trending errors will also be logged in the main Cube logging (*System Center > Logging*).